Clubs & Organizations

 Behavior Medicine & Animal Welfare Club

-The Student Chapter of the Lesbian & Gay Veterinary Medical Association (LGVMA) at the UC Davis School of Veterinary Medicine is a professional student organization that fosters acceptance, inclusivity and leadership for veterinary medical students of all sexual orientations and gender identities through community development, professional advocacy, and personal empowerment.
+Broad Spectrum: the Student Chapter of the Pride Veterinary Medical Community at the UC Davis School of Veterinary Medicine is a professional student organization that fosters acceptance, inclusivity, and leadership for veterinary medical students of all sexual orientations and gender identities through community development, professional advocacy, and personal empowerment.

 Camelid Medicine Club

 This club provides lecture, hands-on wetlab and physical exam opportunities of camelids to veterinary students at UCD SVM.
 We also offer exposure to the alpaca and llama breeding communities in Northern California.

 Canine Medicine Club

 The Canine Medicine Club (CMC) is an organization run by veterinary students.
 The club and its members are dedicated to expanding the educational and service opportunities of veterinary students in projects related to canine medicine.